odewahn/docker-at-oreilly/readme.md

 * Strong demand among our authors to support this format
 * Plus, it's awesome

-# How can we deliver iPython Notebooks as a new kind of learning experience?
+# How we're using Docker to...

-* How do authors create them?
+* help authors create them
-* How do we produce them (edit, copyedit, illustrate, index, etc)?
+* produce them (edit, copyedit, illustrate, index, etc)
-* How do we get that content out in other formats (print, MOBI, Safari, etc)?
-* How do we distribute them to make a compelling experience?
+* distribute them to make a compelling experience?

-We're exploring Docker as a key solution for each of these questions.

-# Case Study 1: Packaging the examples for _Python for Data Analysis_ as a Docker image
+# Experiment 1: Packaging the examples for _Python for Data Analysis_ as a Docker image

 <img style="width: 60%" src="images/python-data-analysis.jpg"/>